Who knew that Morocco is just a few centimetres from Barcelona? Not me, that is until I was planning my trip through Spain and looked at a map.

 If you want to buy rugs I recommend doing some research first and deciding what you want and then leave the Medina and go to one of a number of reputable specialist dealers – I came away with several pieces from Zarib Soufiane, I went to their main showroom just outside the old Medina.

-If you stroll into Jemaa el Fnna square during the day, you will find a large open space with a smattering of snake charmers, a man offering to solve any toothaches with a pair of plyers and a juice vendor if you’re lucky.
-The only reason really to visit is to stroll across to the Grand Balcon Café and enjoy a coffee on the expansive verandah which is straight from the elegant 1920’s, while reading the New York Times and watching the Square come to life.
+If you stroll into Jemaa el-Fnna square during the day, you will find a large open space with a smattering of snake charmers, a man offering to solve any toothaches with a pair of pliers and a juice vendor if you’re lucky.
+The only reason really to visit is to stroll across to the Grand Balcon Café and enjoy a coffee on the expansive verandah, which is straight from the elegant 1920s, while reading the New York Times and watching the Square come to life.

 As dusk falls, the square fills and becomes a carnival of storytellers, acrobats, musicians, and artists.
 Your evening will be filled, joining with other spectators, watching all that your imagination can conjure of this medieval marketplace, all for the price of a few dirham.

-If enticed to be a part of the show and in the crowds beware of pickpockets and crooks who work the area, be travel safe and leave your jewellery, watch and credit cards securely locked away, don’t carry too much cash with you.
-If you can, be generous with your tipping as it’s their primary income.
+If you are enticed to participate in the show and the crowds, beware of pickpockets and crooks who work the area.
+Be travel safe and leave your jewellery, watch, and credit cards securely locked away.
+Don’t carry too much cash with you.
+If you can, be generous with your tipping, as it’s their primary income.

-There is nowhere in Morocco like the Jemaa el Fna Square – no place that entices you in and invites you to fall deeper in love with every visit.
+There is nowhere in Morocco like the Jemaa el-Fnna Square – no place that entices you in and invites you to fall deeper in love with every visit.